kovidgoyal/calibre/manual/faq.rst

     * The Logitech SetPoint Settings application causes random crashes in
       |app| when it is open.
 Close it before starting |app|.

+If none of the above apply to you, then there is some other program on your computer that is interfering with |app|.
+First reboot your computer is safe mode, to have as few running programs as possible, and see if the crashes still happen.
+If they do not, then you know it is some program causing the problem.
+The most likely such culprit is a program that modifies other programs' behavior, such as an antivirus, a device driver, something like RoboForm (an automatic form filling app).

+The only way to find the culprit is to eliminate the programs one by one and see which one is causing the issue.
+Basically, stop a program, run calibre, check for crashes.
+If they still happen, stop another program and repeat.

 |app| is not starting on OS X?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~